Indonesia

 Improving Livelihoods and Agricultural Practices

-Strengthening farmer organisations ensures equal opportunities for both men and women in the cocoa, rubber, and palm oil sectors.
-Capacity building in Good Agricultural Practices (GAP) equips farmers with sustainable methods, while village-level conservation efforts safeguard High Conservation Value (HCV) and High Carbon Stock (HCS) areas.
+Strengthening farmer organisations promotes equality for both men and women in the cocoa, rubber, and palm oil sectors.
+Capacity building in Good Agricultural Practices (GAP) equips farmers with much needed skills, while village-level conservation efforts safeguard High Conservation Value (HCV) and High Carbon Stock (HCS) areas.
 Additionally, fostering inclusive business partnerships helps create resilient, sustainable farming communities, improving livelihoods and promoting environmental protection.

 Private Sector Engagement through SAFE Challenge